websanco/liferay-learn/docs/dxp/7.x/en/content-authoring-and-management/asset-libraries/asset-library-content.md

 ![Navigate to Sites and Libraries in the modal window, and click on the Asset Library tab.](./asset-library-content/images/03.png)

 Similarly, when publishing content using the Asset Publisher widget, you must set its scope to include content from a specific Asset Library.
-Then, select the content you want to use.
+Then select the content you want to use.

 ![Set the Asset Publisher's scope to include content from a specific Asset Library.](./asset-library-content/images/04.png)